 Want to catch a show or some awesome live music?
 Theaters and performance venues, both big and small, can be found throughout the city, putting on live music, Broadway-caliber musicals, play, and classical performances.

 Whether you’re traveling with the family or as a couple, Downtown Lancaster is filled with spots to fill your day with fun.
-Take a group of friends or you and your significant other and challenge yourself to an Escape Room.
+Take a group of friends or your significant other and challenge yourself to an Escape Room.
 If you're not in the mood to find your way out, try your hand at winning some arcade games at Decades.

 Spend the day at the North Museum of Nature & Science or Lancaster Science Factory.
 Both are great museums geared towards hands-on learning for kids.
 If your family prefers arts and crafts, Pottery Works and Beadworks & Gem Dem offer a creative outlet with pottery painting and jewelry making.